Portrait of Madame X: Aftermath

 Sargent hung Madame X first in his Paris studio, and later in his studio in London.
 Starting in 1905, he displayed it in a number of international exhibitions.
-In 1916, Sargent sold the painting to the Metropolitan Museum of Art, writing to its director "I suppose it is the best thing I have ever done."
-A second, unfinished version of the same pose, in which the position of the right shoulder strap remained unresolved, is in the Tate, London.

 Seven years after Sargent painted Madame Gautreau, Gustave Courtois painted her.
 As in the earlier painting, the portrait shows her face in profile.
 She wears the same style of dress, with Courtois's portrait showing a bit more skin.
 The strap of her dress hangs off her shoulder much as it had in Sargent's portrait.
 This time, however, the portrait was well received by the public.
 In 1897 Gautreau posed yet again for a standing portrait, for what would be her favorite version, by Antonio de La Gándara.